 Oban Bay and the north end of the Sound of Kerrera are often busy and, at times, congested areas.
 As a result vessels wishing to anchor should seek advice from Oban Harbourmaster on VHF channel 12 or using the contact information here.

-Position 4 - This is the only recommended anchorage for large cruise ships in Oban Bay.
+Anchorage 4 - This is the only recommended anchorage for large cruise ships in Oban Bay.
 Northern Lighthouse Board’s Pharos (loa 84.3m draught 4.3m) and fish farm servicing vessels such as Norholm (loa 33m draught 6m) also use this area for anchoring.
-Large cruise ships have anchored between anchorage position 4 and the Sgeir Ratheid Reef whilst visiting.
+Large cruise ships (up to 179m) have anchored between anchorage position 4 and the Sgeir Ratheid Reef whilst visiting.
 This is acceptable if the depth is not too great for your vessel.